tomheon/diffscuss/README.md

 Both of these require that the Diffscuss file you're visiting is located inside the git repo directory.

+* ```C-c s``` will attempt to find the local source file / line in that file that's the best candidate to match up with the diffscuss line the cursor is currently on.

+This requires that the diffscuss file you are visiting is somewhere under a git checkout of the repo against which the diffscuss file was generated, and that you have set the ```diffscuss-dir``` Emacs variable to root directory of your diffscuss installation (where find-local-source.py is located).

 ## gen-diffscuss.py

 gen-diffscuss.py is a helper script for creating a new Diffscuss file